Summer Reading Programs for New York City Kids

 The Brooklyn Public Library is offering a children’s booklist full of reading options for the entire summer.
 Most of the titles listed are available in formats like eBooks and eAudio books, making this list perfect for reading on the go.

-There are plenty of virtual activities like storytelling, arts and crafts, performances, and games.
-Children ages 5-12 receive badges for every book they complete.
+There are plenty of activities like storytelling, arts and crafts, performances, and games for kids to enjoy throughout the summer.

 Queens Public Library